zloywolk/imap-to-discord/README.md

 * `Custom` - Allows you to write your own formatter using JavaScript.
   * `File` - The path to the JavaScript file containing the code. (**Required**)

-    An example formatter sending the amount of bytes of the message content:
+    An example formatter sending the amount of bytes of the mail content:

     ```js
     module.exports = {